bagisto/bagisto-docs/index.md

       1. composer create-project bagisto/bagisto
     ```

+      - If you want to execute the command in one go then execute :

+        ```
+          php artisan bagisto:install
+        ```
+        Features of this command

+         - it will check if .env file not exist then it will create .env and then by asking the below options :
+            -  Please select the default locale or press enter to continue [en]:
+            -  Please enter the default timezone [Asia/Kolkata]:
+            -  Please enter the default currency [USD]:
+            -  What is the database name to be used by bagisto?:
+            -  What is your database username?:
+            -  What is your database password?:

+         -  Migrate all tables into database

+         -  Seeds basic data for bagisto kickstart

+         -  Publish Assets and Configurations

+         -  Link Storage Directory To Public Directory

+         -  Composer Autoload

+        after that run php artisan serve to start using Bagisto Cheers!

+        or

     - Now configure your database:

       If the command above was completed successfully, then you'll find the directory **bagisto** and all of its available code.